HasanLathif/integrated-infant-vital-monitoring-system/README.md

 ## 1. The Problem

-Continuous monitoring of infant vital signs (Respiratory Rate and SpO2) is critical for early detection of emergencies, particularly for infants in the interstage phase.
-However, traditional adhesive electrodes can damage fragile infant skin, and wired connections limit mobility and comfort.
+Continuous monitoring of pediatric vital signs (Respiratory Rate and SpO2) is critical for early detection of emergencies, particularly for pediatrics in the interstage phase.
+However, traditional adhesive electrodes can damage fragile pediatric skin, and wired connections limit mobility and comfort.
 Current solutions often lack effective motion artifact suppression, leading to false alarms.

 ## 2. My Solution